l7mp/learning-go/99-labs/02-webapps/README.md

 Kubernetes is undoubtedly the present and the near future of managing containerized microservice applications.

 A Kubernetes *cluster* consists of a set of worker machines (*nodes*) that run containerized applications, plus a *control plane* that manages the worker nodes and the containers running on them.
 The control plane components make global decisions about the cluster and maintain cluster state.
-In production settings some nodes are dedicated to run the control plane separately from the worker nodes that execute the *workload* (the containers, called *pods* in Kubernetes), but control plane components can be run on any node and can share the same node as the workers.
+In production setting some nodes are dedicated to run the control plane separately from the worker nodes that execute the *workload* (the containers, called *pods* in Kubernetes), but control plane components can be run on any node and can share the same node as the workers.
 This allows to run Kubernetes on a single node (like in Minikube).

 ![Kubernetes architecture, https://commons.wikimedia.org/wiki/File:Kubernetes.png.](fig/kubernetes_arch.png)